-Tender, yet rustic focaccia bread with a rich olive oil flavor.
-This focaccia recipe with roasted garlic and kalamata olives makes a wonderful addition to any meal.
+Tender, yet rustic focaccia recipe with a rich olive oil flavor.
+This Focaccia Bread with Roasted Garlic and Olives makes a wonderful addition to any meal.

 Remember that roasted garlic we made last week?
 Well now it’s time to put it to good use!